Heerozh/spectre/README.md

 The algorithm has a default engine, `name` can be None.
 But if you created multiple engines using `create_factor_engine`, you need to specify which one.

 ### CustomAlgorithm.create_factor_engine

 `alg.create_factor_engine(name: str, loader: DataLoader = None)`
 **context:** *initialize*

-Create another engine, generally used when you need different filter or different data sources.
+Create another engine, generally used when you need different data sources.

 ### CustomAlgorithm.set_history_window